Divine Meditator

 And those will be the Niyamas of which the Buddhist System distinguishes 5, which can be found in another blog (➙click here).

-* I admit, that my explanations and often also translations of the Paṭṭhāna conditions are very different from the traditional ones.
-It took me a long time to conceive of words which appear to be still quite in accordance with the Pali names while being at the same time productive of meaning.
+1. I admit, that my explanations and often also translations of the Paṭṭhāna conditions are very different from the traditional ones.
+It took me a long time to conceive of terms which appear to be still quite in accordance with the Pali while being at the same time productive of meaning.
 Traditionally it is said that although there are 24 Paṭṭhāna conditions, there are at least three pairs, which are identical in meaning and differ only in the letter.
-The traditional explanations of each of the 24 Paṭṭhāna conditions is no less bizarre and confusing, making the whole system look like as if its only use is to give complicated names to the most arbitrary and petty things.
-For my take on that, I refer the reader to my blog 'Looking for the meaning'.
+The traditional explanations of each of the 24 Paṭṭhāna are often also quite bizarre, making the whole system almost look like as if its only use is to give complicated names to the most arbitrary and common place things.
+For my take on that, I refer the reader to the blog ‘Looking for the meaning‘. ↩︎